kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/channelhop.md

 2. The frequency of data in the target protocol.

-    Changing channel more frequently than devices are likely to transmit means the chances of losing data is significantly higher.
+    Changing channel more frequently than devices are likely to transmit means the chances of losing data are significantly higher.

 3. Ability of the drivers to tune rapidly